by Bartek Swierczynski / @bswierczynski

 }

 Boom!
-Cannot call this.switchToSlideAt()
+Cannot call this.switchToSlideAt() in the anonymous function

-no longer points to the gallery.
+since this no longer points to the gallery.

 It points to the global object in sloppy mode and to undefined